mouse-reeve/kyranides/03_book_1.md

 like a Tench. _Onychites_ is a _Sardonix_ stone known to all.
 The Root therefore of the
-Herb boyled with Oyl and the Fat of a Quail, and then a little Wax added, _is good for baraness of the Matrix, and Swellings, and Ulcers, and Itchings, and all other Womens Diseases in the_ Matrix.
+Herb boyled with Oyl and the Fat of a Quail, and then a little Wax added, _is good for hardness of the Matrix, and Swellings, and Ulcers, and Itchings, and all other Womens Diseases in the_ Matrix.
 And it is put into Medicines for